UnitTestBot/ksmt/README.md

 KSMT provides a high-performant API for running SMT solvers in separate processes.
 This feature is important for implementing hard timeouts and solving using multiple solvers in portfolio mode.

+### Formula simplification and manipulation utils
+KSMT provides a simplification engine that can simplify and especially evaluate all supported expressions in all supported theories.
+Also, KSMT provides utilities for performing formula transformation, visiting and expression substitution.

+Check out our [advanced features tutorial](docs/advanced-usage.md) for the examples.